+The 3D spin-glass system in the external standing electromagnetic field is considered.
 It is shown on an example of amorphous quartz, under the influence of a standing microwave field, at its certain parameters, superlattice is created in the medium where difference in values of dielectric constants of neighboring layers can be up to third order.
-This superlattice exists during the nanosecond, however it is sufficient for using it as a radiator for generation of transition radiation by relativistic electrons.
+Note that this superlattice exists during the nanosecond however it is sufficient for using it as a radiator for generation of transition radiation by relativistic electrons.